Donovan Mitchell scores 39 points as Cavaliers push past Magic 106-94 in Game 7 to get Boston next

+“I don’t mean this disrespectful, but it doesn’t really mean much,” Mitchell said.
+“We didn't come in just to win the first round.
+We accomplished one goal, now we have to do it again.
+That’s the mindset.”

+According to the NBA, Cleveland's comeback is the largest in a Game 7 since the league began tracking play-by-play in 1997-98.

-Evan Mobley grabbed 16 rebounds and Darius Garland hit a critical 3-pointer in the fourth for Cleveland, which won its first playoff series without LeBron James since 1993.
+Evan Mobley grabbed 16 rebounds and Darius Garland hit a critical 3-pointer — after getting a pep talk from Mitchell — in the fourth for Cleveland, which won its first playoff series without LeBron James since 1993.

-The Cavs will now begin the second round on the road against the top-seeded and well-rested Boston Celtics in Game 1 on Tuesday.
+The Cavs will begin the second round on the road against the top-seeded Celtics in Game 1 on Tuesday.
+Boston went 2-1 against Cleveland this season.

-In the closing minutes, Cleveland's towel-waving crowd chanted “We want Boston!” — a matchup that didn't look likely an hour earlier.
+In the closing minutes, the towel-waving crowd inside Rocket Mortgage FieldHouse chanted, “We want Boston!” — a matchup that didn't look likely an hour earlier.

+“I’m pretty sure everybody thinks they’re going to come in and kick our ass,” Mitchell said.
+"So for us to continue to stay level-headed throughout, and just be who we are, that’s the biggest thing.”

 Paolo Banchero scored 38 — just 14 after halftime — and added 16 rebounds to lead the Magic, who grew up in the series but couldn't figure out how to win in Cleveland as both teams held serve on their floors.